 Opening a torrent file remotely

-By making use of this method, you get to click on a hyperlink of the file to its online location.
-With proper configuration of your browser, clicking on a link should inquire whether you wish to open or save the file.
+By using this method, you get to click on a hyperlink of the file to its online location.
+With proper browser configuration, clicking on a link should inquire whether you wish to open or save the file.

 By clicking on “Open,” the torrent file should be downloaded and stored in a temporary folder.
 Afterward, it opens in your torrent site’s default client and then asks you for a save location.